Ioann Bodnarchuk: Establishment of the Ukrainian Autocephalous Orthodox Church

-The Ukrainian Autocephalous Orthodox Church in Ukraine was faced with a problem in reinstating its bishop hierarchy.
-Ioan (Bodnarchuk) petition to Patriarch of Georgian Orthodox Church, vicar bishop Jonathan (Yeletskikh) of Pereyaslav, Metropolitan Vladimir (Cantarean) of Chisinau and all Moldova, and others.
+By 1990 the Ukrainian Autocephalous Orthodox Church was accounted for around 200 parishes predominantly in Western Ukraine.
+The Church in Ukraine was faced with a problem in reinstating its bishop hierarchy lacking a second bishop while bishops from diaspora were not allowed to enter the Soviet Union by the Soviet government.
+Ioan (Bodnarchuk) petition to Patriarch of Georgian Orthodox Church, vicar bishop Jonathan (Yeletskikh) of Pereyaslav, metropolitan Vladimir (Cantarean) of Chișinău and all Moldova, and others.